h2io/assh/README.md

 You probably don't need more than one but it's sometimes usefull.
 The develop flag now only refreshes ASSH version on PROMPT_COMMAND, for now.

-The `.asshrc` file contails an alias for ssh to automatically use assh.
-You can comment that line if you prefer or just use `\ssh` for plain ssh.

 **Automatic Transfer to Server**
    When you connect to a server, the contents of `~/.assh*` are automatically
    copied, including the ASSH script, allowing you to use ASSH directly from